Frequently Asked Questions

 If you have been in WISDOM 1.0 for five or fewer years, then this does not change your participation.
 It is still important for you to keep in touch with us and to complete your yearly Breast Health Questionnaires.
 You will continue to receive updated screening plans.

-Starting in Fall 2023, if you’ve completed five years in WISDOM 1.0, we will invite you to sign up for WISDOM 2.0.
+In late 2024, we will begin inviting participants from WISDOM 1.0 who have completed five years in the study to enroll in W2.0.
 When you join WISDOM 2.0, you have the choice to remain in your original study group (Annual or Personalized), or you can switch study groups.

 Yes!
 Your surveys allow us to keep track of any changes to your breast health or the health of your family members.
 This allows us to provide you with the most up-to-date screening plan.
 Additionally, the longer we can keep in touch, the more your data contributes to our goal of improving screening for all women.